China factory unrest a fresh headache for Foxconn

 It marked a blow to Apple's top supplier as it ramps up production to meet orders for the iPhone 5 and seeks to rehabilitate its image after a labour audit this year found flaws.

-Foxconn does not say which of its plants supply Apple but an employee told Reuters that the Taiyuan plant was among those that assembled and made parts for the iPhone 5.
-Some workers said they were making the iPhone 4s and some reported an increase in production targets of about 20 percent since June.
+The company does not say which of its plants supply Apple but an employee told Reuters that the Taiyuan plant was among those that assembled and made parts for the iPhone 5.
+Some workers said they were making the iPhone 4s.

 Details of the melee remain sketchy as police and company officials investigate, but employees interviewed by Reuters said tension between workers and security guards boiled over on Sunday evening after a worker was severely beaten.

-That led to thousands joining the fracas and about 40 people were injured, according to Foxconn and Chinese media, while thousands of police were deployed to quell the unrest.
+That led to thousands joining the fracas and about 40 people were injured, according to Foxconn and Chinese media.

-A 19-year-old worker in hospital with back and hand injuries said he was angered by the rough security guards and a culture of managers cursing workers.

-"It doesn't matter who you are, you shouldn't curse people like that," said the worker surnamed Liu.
-"They do it all the time.
-If it happens over a long time, it builds up and of course it makes people angry and they go crazy like that."

 The movement of workers from other Foxconn plants to Taiyuan may have contributed to friction between groups of labourers facing heavier workloads and crowded dormitories as production intensified to meet Apple targets, rights groups and workers said.